Justia Lawyer Rating

 First, the vast majority of IRS enforcement is civil, not criminal.
 The IRS reserves criminal prosecution for the most egregious violations.
 While criminal liability should be evaluated, it is improbable for most taxpayers.

-Rather the IRS and other tax agencies have two primary collection mechanisms.
 The first is a levy.
 A levy is when the IRS takes assets to pay a tax balance.
 This may come in the form of wage garnishment or a bank levy.
 In rare cases, the IRS will administratively or judicially seize property like valuable jewelry or real estate.

 The second enforcement mechanism is a lien.
 A tax lien is the government's legal claim against your property.
 It is typically recorded in the county you reside and attaches to the title of any real estate you own.
 A lien will come into play if you attempt to sell or refinance the property.

 Preventing liens and levies depends on the amount owed, whether the IRS has begun these actions, and whether the taxpayer’s account is assigned to a revenue officer for collection.
-Generally, most taxpayers can take action to prevent levies.

-The IRS has two threshold requirements to avoid enforced collection.
-First, a taxpayer must achieve filing compliance.
-This means all tax returns have been filed.
 Second, a taxpayer must have paid all estimated taxes for the current tax year.
 This sounds relatively simple, but this can trip up many taxpayers, and the IRS strictly enforces these requirements.

 Taxpayers that meet these requirements can pursue a collection alternative.